-But, thing is – my journal reached its limit.
+The thing is – my journal reached its limit.
 I’m almost out of pages, so it seems like December will be my first month in a new journal.

-Therefore I’ll be using this page to plan out my migration and pages I’ll be including in my next journal.
+Therefore I’ll be using this page to plan out my migration and the pages I’ll be including in my next journal.

 Plan With Me

 Want to see me setting up this month and using the acrylograph pens?
-Here is my Plan With Me!

-Fall Bullet Journal Inspirations
+Fall Bullet Journal Inspirations WIth Kraft Paper

 Finally, here are some amazing Fall Bullet Journal pages with the use of kraft paper from tons of amazing creators I connected with.